cfilipek/My-First-Portfolio/README.md

 # My-First-Portfolio

-This is my first ever design portfolio that I coded myself/
+This is my first ever design portfolio that I coded myself.